 Boosting students’ academic skills and content knowledge and building the competencies necessary for student success in school and beyond

 Schools are responsible for teaching academic content, building conceptual understanding, and developing skills and competencies in their students.
 While districts strive to increase student achievement in all subject areas, accountability structures require many to focus on reading and math, making it difficult to introduce interdisciplinary initiatives and innovative programs related to science, social studies, foreign languages, and the arts.
 In addition to achievement in core academics, elementary schools are faced with some students who arrive at school not prepared for success in Kindergarten, while middle and high schools are expected to prepare students for life post-graduation, whether they choose to attend college or enter the workforce.
-Explore the challenges related to Student Learning -- Math/STEM, Literacy, College & Career Readiness, and Kindergarten Readiness -- below.
+Explore the challenges related to Student Learning -- Math, STEM & Digital Learning, Literacy, College & Career Readiness, and Kindergarten Readiness -- below.

 College & Career Readiness